 Alex Sodré Biography

 Growing up Sodré dreamed of one day becoming a professional football (soccer) player, playing for a youth squad in a local team as a child.
-It was only at the age of 12, on August 2009 that Alex discovered jiu jitsu.
+It was only at the age of 12, in August 2009 that Alex discovered jiu-jitsu.

-As Sodré walked home from school he saw a man painting the outside of a building’s walls which had a “Jiu Jitsu Academy” sign.
+As Sodré walked home from school he saw a man painting the outside of a building’s walls which had a “Jiu-Jitsu Academy” sign.
 Alex was curious and interrupted the man to ask a few questions, being invited to the school’s grand opening that week.
-The man paining the site was Othon Servalho, the gym’s coach and a person with significant importance in Alex’s future development in the sport.
-It was Servalho who, not only coached and supported Sodré for many years, but also offered Sodré his very first gi as his family could not afford one.
+The man painting the site was Othon Servalho, the gym’s coach and a person with significant importance in Alex’s future development in the sport.
+It was Servalho who, not only coached and supported Sodré for many years but also offered Sodré his very first gi as his family could not afford one.

 Helped by a good friend, Master Laércio Fernandes, Sodré contacted coach Fábio Andrade of Nova União Bangú.
 One of the biggest grappling institutions in the country at the time, but as Andrade did not have space left, the second suggestion was the legendary black belt Rodrigo Feijão.
-Rodrigo was also running a full time jiu jitsu scholarship program in city of Maringá – state of Paraná and was receptive to the idea.
-After a 3 month probation period Alex Sodré finally got the OK to move into the competitor’s house.
+Rodrigo was also running a full-time jiu-jitsu scholarship program in the city of Maringá – state of Paraná and was receptive to the idea.
+After a 3 month probation period, Alex Sodré finally got the OK to move into the competitor’s house.
 A place that housed 14 other BJJ athletes.